 Each clip’s time (current frame) will be controlled by an assigned pendulum, this will produce the effect of each clip shortens over time, creating polyrhythms between the clips eventually ending in 4 single notes.

-René François Ghislain Magritte (died 15 august 1967) was a Belgiansurrealist artist.
-He became well known for creating a number of witty and thought-provoking images.
+René François Ghislain Magritte was a Belgian surrealist artist.
+He became well known for creating a number of witty and thought provoking images.
 Often depicting ordinary objects in an unusual context, his work is known for challenging observers’ preconditioned perceptions of reality.

 The promise, 1966

 Each painting was treated with an AR interpretation to live in digital 3D space and to be explored from different points of view.

 Moving to the states to start school involved packing all my stuff and sending it on a plane.
 My wife and I had the luxury of taking a few furnitures with us as had a small budget for shipment.
 We took clothes, obviously, a few books, furnitures, our two cats and our vinyl records collection, among other stuff.
 What we didn’t take was our record player.
 We thought we will buy a used one once we got here. that didn’t happen.

 So now there are a few boxes filled with records, sitting unused in our apartment.
 Those records hold memories, of our past years, of our childhood and our culture.
 They are special to us, but we cant use them to do what they are intended to do – play music.

 This got me thinking about reusing our records in a different way, use their visual content, which holds a lot of their appeal to us, as the material to augment and enrich them in a different way, to get the memories alive and to maybe experience them in a different light.